LemonFace0309/msmr/README.md

 The MSMR digital application provides an opportunity for users to engage and learn about their personal resilience capacity - where they stand, and how they can improve their resilience.

+This project was built with NextJS and Strapi.

 ---

 ## Sponsors of Multi-System Model of Resilience Research